bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-05-18-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #22235][] script: add script to generate example bitcoin.conf FIXME:Xekyo
+- [Bitcoin Core #22235][] adds a script that will generate an example `bitcoin.conf` file directly from the source code defining the configuration options.
+This change allows future Bitcoin Core releases to have a pre-installed bitcoin.conf file without creating a second source of truth on the state of configuration options.

 - [LND #6450][] adds support for signing [PSBTs][topic psbt] that spend [taproot][topic taproot] outputs.